David Zilberman (economist): Supply chain

+Zilberman et al. (2022) suggests that economic research should emphasize innovation and supply chain.
+They distinguished between innovation and product supply chain.
+Innovation supply chain converts ideas into products and product supply chain implements them.
+Innovation supply chain may consist of university discoveries, development by startups, and transfer to companies.
+Product supply chain design requires decisions about structure (vertical integration, use of contracting or markets at different stages of the supply chain).
+Supply chain design established new products and arrangements.
+Generally, new supply chains tend to take advantage of market power and evolve over time as they expand over space and encounter competition.
+Credit conditions and risk considerations affect supply chain design.
+Supply chain consideration is crucial in determining policy.

 Du et al. (2016) and Lu, Reardon, and Zilberman (2017) present a conceptual framework depicting the issues and strategies of a firm with an innovation (in product or technology or system).
-To “implement” the innovation in terms of procurement of feedstock (intermediate inputs), production and processing, and marketing, the innovating firm undertakes strategic design of its supply chain.
+To "implement" the innovation in terms of procurement of feedstock (intermediate inputs), production and processing, and marketing, the innovating firm undertakes strategic design of its supply chain.
 It must decide how much to produce, what segments of the supply chain to undertake in-house versus sourcing externally, and what institutions such as contracts and standards it will use to coordinate the suppliers assuring its external sourcing.

 Activities and honors

-He is a currently serving as President of the American Agricultural Economics Association (AAEA) and the Association of Environmental and Resource Economists (AERE).
-He was a recipient of the AAEA 2007 Quality of Communication Award and Outstanding Review of Agricultural Economics Article, the AAEA 2005 Publication of Enduring Quality Award, the 2002 Quality of Research Discovery Award, and the 2000 Cannes Water and the Economy Award.
-He has served as a consultant for the World Bank, The United Nations Food and Agriculture Organization, the USDA, CGIAR, the Environmental Protection Agency and has served on two National Research Council panels.
+David has served as a consultant for the World Bank, The United Nations Food and Agriculture Organization, the USDA, CGIAR, the Environmental Protection Agency and has served on two National Research Council panels.

-Zilberman has worked in agricultural economics, environmental economics, resource economics, water, climate change, biofuel and agricultural biotechnology with over 250-refereed articles in journals ranging from Science to the Quarterly Journal of Economics.
+Zilberman has worked in agricultural economics, environmental economics, resource economics, water, climate change, biofuel and agricultural biotechnology.
 He is an active advocate of agricultural biotechnology, engaging in public debates on issues surrounding genetically modified technologies and intellectual property.
 He is a frequent contributor to the Berkeley Blog, a blogging platform for UC Berkeley faculty.
 In mid-1990s Zilberman, with fellow economists Vittorio Santaniello and Robert Evenson, established the International Consortium of Agricultural Biotechnology Research which aims to facilitate interaction among researchers and analysts.
 In 2001, he was the founding co-director of the Beahrs Environmental Leadership program, which provides training in environmental and natural resource science, policy, and leadership.
 Since then, the program has graduated 702 alumni from over 114 countries.
 In 2012, with support from the Macarthur Foundation, he started the UC Berkeley Master of Development Practice (MDP), a 2-year professional degree aimed at development practitioners.
-For 2019 he received the Wolf Prize in Agriculture.